-Answer: Identity Theft Risk: While not always scams, online quizzes from random sites and apps that require access to your social media profile may allow access to your social media account info in order to track future behavior.
+Answer: Identity Theft Risk: While not always scams, online quizzes from random sites and apps that require access to your social media profile give the app or site access to your social media account info and potential ability to track your future behavior.
 Consider reading the fine print or limiting what you share with third parties.